AbdalleSaalim/Hami-Skills/Hami MiniMarket - Week-02/README.md

 - JavaScript (DOM filtering)

 ## 🚀 How to Run
+1. go to github/AbdalleSaalim/Hami-Skills
-1. Download or clone this repo.
+1. Download file Hami minimarket week 02
 2. Open `index.html` in your browser.